siddx78-spec/how-to-clean-install-windows-or-boot-linux-iso-without-usb/README.md

 ### need bitlocker drive encryption to be completely off. can be done with manage-bde , ask an ai. go to https://duck.ai and ask it.

 ---
 # guide starts here
+## this guide is for windows users, though you can just ask ai to recode these commands to linux equivalent and it should work just fine.

-## download
+## Step 1. preparation

-- linux mint iso ( optional but recommended ) and create a tiny 5gb ntfs partition at the very end of your disk, place the iso in root of this ntfs partition , name it exactly "mint.iso"
+- download linux mint iso ( optional but recommended ) and create a tiny 5gb ntfs partition at the very end of your disk, place the iso in root of this ntfs partition , name it exactly "mint.iso"
     - you can place mint.iso in any parition , but it creates a problem. if mint.iso is located in d:\ and then you boot the iso. you wont be later able to mount d:\ partition through nemo/gparted for using it . because of casper loopback doohickery.
 - download windows iso  ( I recommend a ltsc iso  `massgrave.dev` or you can do the usual `https://www.microsoft.com/en-in/software-download/windows11` )
     - download and extract the contents of the iso file to root of any partition ( D: , partition is what i am using in this guide )